felsokning/Python/README.md

 ## MacChaningDaemon.py
 Creates a daemon to change the mac address on an interface once per hour (far too aggressive, I'm aware).

+## ModifyOvpnConfigurations.py
+Modifies the OVPN configuration files referenced by NetworkManager with the username and password, changing the connection to autologin.

 ## RemoveVPNs.py
 Uses [NetworkManager](https://developer.gnome.org/NetworkManager/stable/gdbus-org.freedesktop.NetworkManager.html#) to enumerate all of the VPN profiles and then deletes them.